Art and Ecology (MA, MFA) - full-time

 Students are allocated an individual studio space on campus, to which they have access "24/7" for the duration of the programme.

-Applicants should have either a Bachelors Degree with first class or upper Second Class Honours in Fine Art, a Bachelors Degree with a major in Fine Art with a GPA of 3.5 or above, or evidence of an equivalent achievement.
-In the case of an outstanding portfolio, a Bachelors Degree with a lower Second Class Honours/GPA of 3.0 may be accepted.
+Applicants should normally have a Bachelor's degree with first or upper second-class honours in Fine Art; or a Bachelor's degree with a major in Fine Art, with a GPA of 3.50 or above, or evidence of equivalent achievement.
+In the case of an outstanding portfolio, a Bachelor's Degree with a lower second class/2.2 hons/GPA 3.0 may be accepted.
+All eligible applicants are interviewed either in person or by phone.

 Average intake: .